The Ultimate Guide to Visiting Frigiliana, Spain

 By car

-The easiest way to get to Frigiliana from Malaga is by car.
-The car journey is 57.7 km (35.8 miles) and takes about 50 minutes without traffic.
+The easiest way to reach Frigiliana from Malaga is by car.
+The journey is 57.7 km (35.8 miles) and takes about 50 minutes without traffic.

 Driving to Frigiliana by car allows you to stop in coastal towns like Rincón de la Victoria or Torre del Mar, as well as other nearby cute towns in the Axarquia region.